-Scott has worked in information technology since 1994.
-His early work was focused on technical support and IT project management in various engineering and manufacturing arenas.
-More recently, project portfolio selection and planning has taken his focus, particularly around financial and strategic management initiatives.
+Scott has worked in the technical and business sides of information technology since 1994.
+His early work was focused on tech support and IT project management in various engineering and manufacturing arenas.
+More recently, project portfolio selection and planning has taken his focus, particularly around financial and strategic IT management initiatives.

 Since 2004, Scott has worked with Marlboro College's Graduate School in several capacities.
-Starting with Capstone advising in 2004 and adjunct faculty positions in 2005.
-Scott is also a past program director of the BSMIS.
+Starting with Capstone advising in 2004 and adjunct faculty positions in 2005, Scott now teaches Systems Analysis & Design and serves as the Chair of the BSMIS program.

-Scott holds a Bachelor of Science degree in Resource Economics from the University of Vermont, a Master of Science degree in Management (Systems Integration Management) from the Marlboro College Graduate School, and a Master's Certificate in Project Management from George Washington University.
+Scott holds a Bachelor of Science degree in Resource Economics from the University of Vermont, a Master of Science degree in Management (Systems Integration Management) from the Marlboro College Graduate and Professional Studies Program, and a Master's Certificate in Project Management from George Washington University.

 Phil Ailes is the owner of Ailes Consulting LLC, providing project management and training solutions for his clients.
 Prior to Ailes Consulting, Phil worked at Fidelity Investments as a Senior Project Manager/Instructional Designer designing, developing, delivering and managing company-wide training programs.
 Phil has worked as the Sales Training Manager at Markem, Global Training Director at NetScout systems, and Senior Sales Trainer at Digital Equipment Corporation.